plmqaz-bot/wholeren/README.md

 password reset --DONE

+make choose service to be in contract view --DONE

+added contact info, address for user, set up static link info table. --DONE

+display Count --DONE

+added nullable selections, the select box in grid view now have an "unknown" option --DONE

+used cookie now, so server restart won't cause ppl to relog in --DONE

 set permission for update own password, but not change other user's stuff

 setup debug enviroment and utest